 Consider a 'redownload' campaign

 If your app has significant churn, targeting returning users with specific messaging in a separate campaign can be cost-effective.
-The CPA for redownloads is often 30-50% lower than new user acquisition.
+In our experience, redownload campaigns frequently achieve a meaningfully lower CPA than new user acquisition.

-We typically advise clients at RocketShip HQ to lock in the 4-campaign framework for the first 60-90 days before expanding.
+In our experience, it pays to let the 4-campaign framework stabilize before expanding.
 You need enough data to understand baseline performance.
 Expanding too early just fragments your data and slows down learning.
-The exception is if you are spending $50K+ monthly from day one, in which case finer segmentation from the start makes sense.
+For accounts with very high spend from day one, finer segmentation from the start can make sense.

 Common Mistakes to Avoid